matticrispo7/AI-Project/README.md

 ## CNN structure
 The CNN is composed by several *convolutional* layers followed by *pooling* ones.
-Then, the feature map is flattened and two *Dense* layers composed by 512 and 4 respectively are added with a *Dropout* layer in between.
+Then, the feature map is flattened and two *Dense* layers composed by 512 and 4 respectively are added with a *Dropout* layer in between.<br />
+The visual representation of the network's structure is the following:
 <p align="center">
 <img height="300" src="https://user-images.githubusercontent.com/22591922/200343426-da4b05b1-4f5d-4d6f-9ea3-882445e67511.png">
 </p>

 ## Results
 The final accuracy obtained is 78,14%.
+Accuracy and loss graphs are shown below.
 <p align="center">
 <img height="200" src="https://user-images.githubusercontent.com/22591922/200357030-a436d073-56c3-4e4a-86bd-afdb58802365.png">
 </p>